ansible/awx/CONTRIBUTING.md

 We list our specs in `/docs`. `/docs/current` are things that we are actively working on. `/docs/future` are ideas for future work and the direction we want that work to take.
 Fixing bugs, translations, and updates to documentation are also appreciated.

-Be aware that if you are working in a part of the codebase that is going through active development your changes might get stepped on and rejected.
+Be aware that if you are working in a part of the codebase that is going through active development your changes may be rejected or you may be asked to rebase them.
 A good idea before starting work is to have a discussion with us on IRC or the mailing list.

-There are some areas of the UI codebase that we consider legacy code and are actively considering replacing.
-Sometimes this might not be obvious or might not be listed in our specs.

 Submitting Pull Requests
 ========================

 Fixes and Features for AWX will go through the Github PR interface.
-There are a few things that can be done to help the visibility of your change and increase the likelyhood that it will be accepted
+There are a few things that can be done to help the visibility of your change and increase the likelihood that it will be accepted

 > Add UI detail to these

 * No issues when running linters/code checkers
   * Python: flake8: `(container)/awx_devel$ make flake8`
+  * Javascript: JsHint: `(container)/awx_devel$ make jshint`
 * No issues from unit tests
   * Python: py.test: `(container)/awx_devel$ make test`
+  * JavaScript: Jasmine: `(container)/awx_devel$ make ui-test-ci`
 * Write tests for new functionality, update/add tests for bug fixes
 * Make the smallest change possible
 * Write good commit messages: https://chris.beams.io/posts/git-commit/